Eighteen Years of Coastal Senior College

 An ad was placed in the Portland paper announcing a fish chowder lunch, to see if there was interest in such a concept.
 500 seniors showed up, and the rest is history!
 In fact, Senior College at USM was so successful that in 1999 Rabbi Sky went to then Governor Angus King suggesting that the State of Maine help to make the movement statewide.
 The Governor sent Rabbi Sky and others from Senior College to the Education Committee of the Legislature which agreed to give annual support for a Maine Senior College Network and seed money for fledgling programs around the state.

-There are currently 17 Senior Colleges in the network, located from Fort Kent to Wells, and Machias to Bethel, serving upwards of 5000 seniors, all loosely allied under the Network umbrella.
-The National Resource Center for Osher Lifelong Learning Institutes (OLLIs), formerly housed at USM and now at Northwestern University, serves 98,000 members from 117 OLLIs located in all 50 states.
+There are currently 17 Senior Colleges in the network, located from Fort Kent to Wells, and Machias to Bethel, serving 6500 seniors, all loosely allied under the Network umbrella.

-Today, Coastal Senior College (CSC) provides intellectual stimulation and good company through classes and special events for seniors in the Midcoast, from Wiscasset to Camden.
-Now in our fourteenth year, we are a vital force in Knox and Lincoln Counties ending 2015 with more than 400 members and offering upwards of 18 to 20 courses each spring and fall, as well as 8 to 9 courses each winter.
+Today, Coastal Senior College (CSC) provides intellectual stimulation and good company through classes, affinity groups and special events for seniors in the Midcoast, from Wiscasset to Camden.
+Now in our eighteenth year, we are a vital force in Knox and Lincoln Counties ending 2019 with 365 members and offering upwards of 15 to 20 courses each spring and fall, as well as 8 to 10 courses each winter.
 Our classes are offered at many different locations throughout Lincoln and Knox counties in our desire to make them more geographically accessible.

 Senior College is open to all seniors 50 years of age or more, and to their spouses or partners, who value education and have inquiring minds.